Active case

 How does social media affect self-esteem?

-Social media features, such as beauty filters or endless scrolling, encourage addiction to the products and expose children to a continuous stream of fake appearances and experiences.
-A 2019 study of American adolescents ages 12 – 14 found it’s possible to predict how satisfied a young person is with their body based on how often they use social media.
+Time spent using social media is also a factor.
+A 2019 study of Americans from age 12 to 14 found it’s possible to predict how satisfied a young person is with their body based on how often they use social media.
 The more they used social media apps like Instagram, the less satisfied they were.

 What is self-esteem?